yuvaldolev/Compilers101/compilers_101.md

 - The last pass in the compilation process
 - AST iteration: top down
 - Code generation: bottom up
-- Convert complex items to basic machine-code (or assembly) instructions
+- Lowers complex items to basic machine-code (or assembly) instructions

 ---